Suspect Leads Deputies On High Speed Chase With Baby In Vehicle, Adams County Sheriff's Office Says

 ADAMS COUNTY, Colo.
-(CBS4) – A police chase ended in Adams County near 112th Avenue and Highway 85 on Wednesday night.
+(CBS4) – Frankie Diaz is accused of leading deputies on high-speed chase with a baby in the car.
+The chase ended in Adams County near 112th Avenue and Highway 85 on Wednesday night.
 The sheriff’s office says it all started at 80th Avenue and Federal Boulevard.

 Deputies tried to stop a vehicle at the original location when the driver started shooting at deputies, they say.
 One person was taken into custody while another person fled from the scene in a vehicle at around 7:10 p.m.